alexissoko/behave_test/README.md

-Behave_test
 # Behave template

-Behave is a BBD framework for Python
+Behave is a BBD framework for Python.
+Checks for hoover (matrix dashboard challenge).
+Creates HTML reports with "behave-html-formatter".

 # Installation